-Did you expect a plea for money on this page?
-Perhaps a paypal link or place to enter your Credit Card number.
-Surprise!
-None of those things are here.
-Instead I want to cover some points about giving.
-I want to give you some things to ponder.
-Ultimately, we must each take this up with God, not by a set of rules, not by shame or peer pressure.
+Our giving is always a touchy subject.
+This is because of the abuses we've all seen and some have experienced.
+Please consider the thoughts below and know that, ultimately, we each must take this up with the Lord; not by men's rules, not by shame or peer pressure.
 Your giving should be done willingly and joyfully to your local church.
 This is your place of worship and service with others just like you.
 God's provision for a place to worship and a pastor to teach and preach comes through His people.
 I firmly believe that where God leads, God provides.
-Your giving is just another form of worship.
+If he led you to a church, please consider supporting it as the Lord would lead you.
+Your giving is another form of worship.

 What the Bible Says